wing5wong/artisan-whs-static/source/_news/2020-03-10_kaierau-win-historic-game-with-samoa-college-old-pupils-association-in-apia.md

 While in Apia, the team was also to give out free Mitre 10 and WRFU rugby balls to children in the community.

 The squad and their supporters return home on Wednesday.

+Jared Smith
+Whanganui Chronicle 24/2/20

 ---
 ---